KeyboardKit/KeyboardKit/README.md

 [Read more here][Keyboard-Layouts]

+### 🇸🇪 Localization

+KeyboardKit comes with built-in support for English keyboards and can be easily extended to support more locales.

+KeyboardKit also has a `KKL10n` enum that provides localized texts.

+[Read more here][Localization]

 ### 🎨 Appearances

 KeyboardKit lets you create everything from completely custom keyboards to keyboards that imitate the native keyboards and can be styled with custom appearances.